-Kids these days are hooked to their gadgets and desktops, that they missed the opportunity to hone their hidden talent and make use of it.
+Kids these days are hooked to their gadgets and desktops that they missed the opportunity to hone their hidden talent and make use of it.
 It’s true that for a young age, writing can be tedious for kids.
-It might appear boring because you see essay writing on the academe perspective, rather than of the art wherein essays are one of the powerful ways to express oneself.
-However, if you allow your kids to explore in writing by letting them show their selves through writing essays or write in their journals, you will get to know them better.
+It might appear boring because you see essay writing from the academic perspective rather than the art wherein essays are powerful ways to express oneself.
+However, if you allow your kids to explore writing by letting them show themselves through writing essays or writing in their journals, you will get to know them better.

 How to start writing an essay with kids